Minxyzgo/RWPP/README.md

 Or you can download other versions in the QQ group.

+# Run
+- Install Java 17
+- Copy RWPP to your rw root directory.
+- Run launcher.bat (you may need to change the rwpp jar name)

 # Build
 Run gradle task `shared:rebuildJar` to build necessary libs at first.